Students admitted to full status must meet the basic minimum requirements of the university,

 is to submit:

-- Letter outlining his or her rationale for the request and performance indicators that
+- Letter outlining their rationale for the request and performance indicators that reflect

 - Documentation of at least five years of successful work experience in the relevant